 This fast calls for drinking only liquids, typically water with light juices as an option.

 This type of fast involves removing certain elements from your diet.
 One example of a selective fast is the Daniel Fast, during which you remove meat, sweets, or bread from your diet and consume water and juice for fluids and fruits and vegetables for food.
+For a complete food list visit, The Daniel Fast.

 This fast is sometimes called the Jewish Fast and involves abstaining from eating any type of food in the morning and afternoon.
 This can either correlate to specific times of the day, such as 6:00 am to 3:00 pm, or from sunup to sundown.

 This fast is common for those who do not have much experience fasting food, who have health issues that prevent them from fasting food, or who wish to refocus certain areas of their life that are out of balance.
-For instance, someone might select to abstain from using social media or watching television for the duration of the fast
+For instance, someone might select to abstain from using social media or watching television for the duration of the fast and then choose to carefully bring that element back into their

 TIMING OF A FAST